 - Was the alleged victim moved from one location to another or transported in any way during the commission of the offense?

 - What is your level of education?

 - Are you currently employed?

 - Where are you currently employed?

 - How long have you worked at your current place of employment?

 - Do you participate in any form of community service?
 If yes, please describe?

 - Are you married?

 Take some time to answer these questions before meeting with a lawyer to discuss being removed from the sex offender registry.
 If you do not have all the documentation needed to answer these questions, make an effort to track down the documents that would allow you to answer these questions such as a copy of your sentencing paperwork, any relevant orders or documentation showing you competed probation, a copy of your indictment and any police or detective’s reports relevant to your case.

 Certain answers to the question above can act as disqualifiers to being removed from the sex offender registry.
 However, it is very important that you answer these questions honestly.
-By working with an criminal defense attorney Atlanta, GA relies on at Andrew R. Lynch, P.C. who is experienced in this area of the law you will ensure that you are being given the best possible chance at being removed from the registry.
+By working with an criminal defense attorney Atlanta, GA relies on at The Lynch Law Group who is experienced in this area of the law you will ensure that you are being given the best possible chance at being removed from the registry.
 By answering these basic questions prior to meeting with an attorney, you may find yourself one step closer to your goal of being removed from the sex offender registry.
 Even if you are not a good candidate for registry removal at this time, meeting with an attorney can give you a better idea of what, if anything, you could do to increase your chances of successfully being removed.